LovedeepB/Hollywood-Genre-Dashboard-In-R/readme.md

 ## GOAL
 The goal of creating this dashboard was to answer the following question:
 1. Which studio was the most profitable based on the year
-2. Which genre does the best worldwide
+2. Which genre performs the best worldwide
-3. Compare audience rating to rotten tomate for the genre
+3. Compare audience rating to rotten tomato for the genre

 <br />